 Research shows that an estimated 70% of Android apps collect your personal data and sell it to companies!
 If you are concerned about your privacy, you can, for starters, stick to downloading apps strictly from your device’s official application store.
 Third-party apps could be malicious and may collect your information for nefarious activities.
 Moreover, you can also limit the amount of data your apps are collecting by giving limited permissions to access the minimum amount of information enough for the apps to perform their intended functions.

 Cookies are data pieces that are used to remember things about the websites that you use.
 While many cookies are harmless, some companies use their website cookies to track your behaviour and collect your information from websites they did not originate from!
 Choose wisely which websites you allow to give you a cookie.
-To do this, you can set your browser privacy settings to ask your permission before accepting a cookie from a particular website.
+You can set your browser privacy settings to ask for your permission before accepting a cookie from a particular website.

-Keep your antivirus software on your smart devices constantly updated to ensure that your antivirus has the capacity to fight the latest spyware.
+Keep your antivirus software on your smart devices constantly updated.
+This helps to ensure that your antivirus has the capacity to fight the latest spyware.
 This will go a long way in deterring viruses that stalk your online activity and infringe on your privacy by mining your data.

 For added security against any data breach, you should use strong, complex passwords that vary across the sites and apps you use.
 However, the disadvantage of having different and complex passwords is that you might find it difficult to remember these passwords.
 Here is where a password manager app can come in handy.